110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Option 2: Cut film yourself — any emulsion in 110 format

-This is the key advantage: There is hardly any ready-made 110 film to buy.
-If you don’t want to be limited to Lomography emulsions — if you want to expose Kodak Gold, Portra 400, HP5+, Tri-X, or CineStill 800T in 110 format, just like with your 35mm or medium format camera — you have no choice but to cut the film yourself and load it into a refillable cartridge.
+This is the decisive advantage: There is hardly any ready-made 110 film to buy.
+Anyone who doesn’t want to be limited to Lomography emulsions — who wants to expose Kodak Gold, Portra 400, HP5+, Tri-X, or CineStill 800T in 110 format, like with their 35mm or medium format camera — has no choice but to cut the film themselves and load it into a refillable cassette.

-For this, you need a film cutter that precisely trims 35mm or 120 roll film to 16mm width:
+For this, you need a film cutter that precisely cuts 35mm or 120 roll film to 16mm width:

 • Portra 400, HP5+, Tri-X, Ektar, Delta 3200 — all possible